 You’re almost all set, but here are a few extra things to keep in mind when looking to go tubing in Frisco Colorado.

-- If you’re a parent who isn’t planning on riding with your kids, you should still be accompanying them through the registration/ check-in process and safety briefing.
+- If you’re a parent who isn’t planning on riding with your kids, you should still be accompanying them through the registration/ check-in process and safety briefing before letting them ride the tub.

 - Ski boots are discouraged.
 Stick with a winter boot when tubing.